Helen Frankenthaler: Awards and legacy

 In 1953, Kenneth Noland and Morris Louis saw her Mountains and Sea which, Louis said later, was a "bridge between Pollock and what was possible."
-On the other hand, some critics called her work "merely beautiful."
+On the other hand, some critics called her work "merely beautiful".
 Grace Glueck's obituary in The New York Times summed up Frankenthaler's career:

 Critics have not unanimously praised Ms. Frankenthaler's art.
-Some have seen it as thin in substance, uncontrolled in method, too sweet in color and too "poetic."
+Some have seen it as thin in substance, uncontrolled in method, too sweet in color and too "poetic".
 But it has been far more apt to garner admirers like the critic Barbara Rose, who wrote in 1972 of Ms. Frankenthaler's gift for "the freedom, spontaneity, openness and complexity of an image, not exclusively of the studio or the mind, but explicitly and intimately tied to nature and human emotions.

 Helen Frankenthaler Foundation

 The New York-based Helen Frankenthaler Foundation, established and endowed by the artist during her lifetime, is dedicated to promoting greater public interest in and understanding of the visual arts.
 In 2021 the foundation created Frankenthaler Climate Initiative.
 In July 2021, the foundation award the first round of grants totaling $5.1 million.
 The recipients included the Museo de Arte de Ponce, the Santa Rosa Indian Museum and Cultural Center, the Studio Museum in Harlem, and the Yale University Arts Center.

+In a 2023 lawsuit filed at the New York Supreme Court, Frankenthaler's nephew Frederick Iseman claimed that Clifford Ross and other family members on the board exploited the Helen Frankenthaler Foundation "to advance their own personal interests and careers" and were committed to completely shutting down the foundation in the near future.